Safe, Learning-Based MPC for Highway Driving under Lane-Change Uncertainty: A Distributionally Robust Approach: Introduction

 \section{Introduction}

 The prospect of significantly increasing safety and efficiency of traffic have motivated considerable research efforts towards increasingly advanced driving assistance systems and even (fully) autonomous driving.
-Due to their strong theoretical foundations and the ability to naturally include safety constraint in the control design, systems based on \ac{MPC} provide promising avenues towards this goal.
+Due to their strong theoretical foundations and the ability to naturally include safety constraint{s} in the control design, systems based on \ac{MPC} provide promising avenues towards this goal.
 However, one of the key challenges in planning and following safe trajectories among neighboring traffic participants is the large amounts of uncertainty present in forecasts of the traffic state in the near future \cite{carvalho_AutomatedDrivingRole_2015a}.

 This central challenge has led to the growing popularity of stochastic \ac{MPC} formulations using models obtained through techniques from \ac{ML} and statistics \cite{lefevre_SurveyMotionPrediction_2014a}.
 However, among all domains where \ac{ML} techniques provide great promise, it is clear that autonomous driving is one where interpretability, safety and reliability of the employed models are of vital importance.
-This is a concern with many commonly used \ac{ML} models, in particular at smaller sample sizes.
-Indeed, it is well-known that optimizing uncertain objective functions under sample-based estimates of the probability distributions often leads to poor out-of-sample performance.
-This phenomenon is known as the optimizer's curse \cite{smith_OptimizerCurseSkepticism_2006a,parys_DataDecisionsDistributionally_2020}.
+This is a concern with many commonly used \ac{ML} models, in particular at smaller sample sizes. {Indeed, it is well-known that sample-average approximations for minimizing the expected value of random cost functions under unknown distributions often leads to poor out-of-sample performance.
+This approach, which is closely related to overfitting in machine learning, is known in the optimization and operations research community as the optimizer's curse \cite{smith_OptimizerCurseSkepticism_2006a,parys_DataDecisionsDistributionally_2020}.}